justinjiajia/bigdata_lab/more.md

 It seems that:

-- The number of executor is determined by the amount of memory per executor and the total amount of memory available on the cluster.
+- The number of executor is determined by the amount of memory per executor (configured via `--executor-memory`) and the total amount of memory available on the cluster.

 - The number of cores each executor (the multiplier used to scale no. of vcores) owns can be specified by `--executor-cores`